Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 Getting to Florence: cruise line organized tours/shore excursions

-The problem is cruise lines can order only a certain number of buses from the local tour operators so the number of seats they offer by the time you get onboard is very limited and the tours sell out very quickly.
+The problem is cruise lines can order only a certain number of buses from the local tour operators so the number of seats they offer by the time you get on board is very limited and the tours sell out very quickly.

-If you are still considering buying tours on the ship, make sure you read some great tips, budgeting advice and general guidelines on Booking shore excursions on your Cruise Vacations by the TV Travel Show Producer Marianne Schwab.
+If you are still considering buying tours on the ship, make sure you read some great tips, budgeting advice, and general guidelines on Booking shore excursions on your Cruise Vacations by the TV Travel Show Producer Marianne Schwab.

 Getting to Florence - Florence by train

-This is for those who like to be their own Cruise Directors ☺.
 If you travel a lot, you know that it is always possible to get from point A to point B on your own.
-And you are so right.

 We have prepared a detailed set of instructions in our article Travel to Florence by train.

-TIP: Make sure you know your “all aboard time” before leaving the gangway, as you are responsible to return to the ship on time!
+Make sure you know your “all aboard time” before leaving the gangway, as you are responsible to return to the ship on time!

-Getting to Florence: Florence by bus
+Getting to Florence: Can you get to Florence by bus?

 If you looked at our Livorno map and thought that taking a train from Livorno to Florence might involve a bit too much planning for your taste, this is your lucky day!